Heisenberg60000/Langgraph-and-Panel-App/README.md

 The Math App features an integrated panel that consolidates all essential tools and functions into a single, user-friendly interface, allowing users to seamlessly access and utilize all app features.

 ### utilities:
+Contains Latex formatting instructions.

-Imports libraries and reads API keys from chatgpt_credentials.yml.You need to create this file and copy API keys:
+Imports libraries and reads API keys from chatgpt_credentials.yml.

+chatgpt_credentials.yml requires the following API keys:

 openai_api_key: sk-proj ....